thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 9. Select _Update current dashboard state_ action type and click "Add" to add a new action to the widget.
 10. After the action has been added successfully, click big orange tick mark in the top right of the screen to apply changes.
 11. Now, add a widget on which action will be performed by clicking orange "+" sign in the bottom right corner of the screen and choosing a "Paper" sign ("Create new widget").
-12. From the drop-down Select widget menu, select a Cards bundle.
-Move to the cell "Latest values" and pick an Entity Table widget.
+12. In the opened widget bundles selection, click "Cards system".
+There select an Entities table widget.
 13. Input a data source: Entity type and _group entities_ alias and add a telemetry.
 Click "Add" in the bottom right corner.
 14. After both widgets have been added, click a tick mark in the bottom right corner of the screen.